-Rules of Sequences Sudoku
+Rules of the Sequences Sudoku Puzzle

 Classic Sudoku Rules apply.
 Additionally, the digits along the gray lines are arithmetic sequences.
 It means that the difference between the two following digits along the line is the same, and the digits are not repeated there.